GCVE-BCP-02 - Practical Guide to Vulnerability Handling and Disclosure

 -

-Severity/Rating: Indicate how severe the issue is (Critical High/Medium/Low).
-If you use CVSS, you could provide the score and vector string.
-This helps users prioritize the update.
+Severity/Rating: Indicate how severe the issue is (Critical High/Medium/Low) to help users prioritize the update.
+If you use CVSS, provide the score and vector string.

 -

-Discovery Timeline: Some advisories include a timeline of events – when the issue was reported, when it was fixed, and when the advisory is published.
+Discovery Timeline: It is a best practice to include a timeline of events and describe when the issue was reported, when it was fixed, and when the advisory is published.
 This transparency can demonstrate your adherence to a responsible process and give credit to the timeline of the reporter’s cooperation.

 -

 Technical Details: Depending on your audience, you might add a section with more technical explanation of the vulnerability.
 This can help advanced users or peer reviewers understand the nature of the flaw.
 It’s also useful for historical record and for other developers to learn.
 If the vulnerability is complex, you might summarize how it was found or how it works.
-However, ensure this detail is published after the fix; at advisory time it’s fine since the fix is available.
-You may omit deep technical details if you fear it might aid exploit development, but generally once patched, sharing details is considered good for transparency and education.
+You may omit deep technical details if you fear it might aid exploit development.
+However, sharing details of a vulnerability after a patch is issued is considered good for transparency and education.

 -